-In this article we will see how Windows 8 and Windows 7 treat Prefetch and SuperFetch on Solid State Drives.
-Yesterday we saw how Windows 8 treats Defragmentation on Solid State Drives.
-Before we start, let me make it clear that it t is not a good idea to disable SuperFetch or Prefetch when using traditional Hard Disk Drives – but for Solid State Drives, it is different!
+In this article, we will see how Windows 10/8/7 treats Prefetch and SysMain on Solid-State Drives.
+Yesterday we saw how Windows treats Defragmentation on Solid-State Drives.
+Before we start, let me make it clear that it t is not a good idea to disable SysMain (Earlier called SuperFetch) or Prefetch as it may degrade system performance.
+Leaving these services to their default settings is best.

-Every time you run an application in your PC, a Prefetch file which contains information about the files loaded by the application is created by Windows operating system.
-The information in the Prefetch file is used for optimizing the loading time of the application in the next time that you run it.
-SuperFetch attempts to predict which applications you will launch next and preloads all of the necessary data into memory.
+Every time you run an application in your PC, a Prefetch file that contains information about the files loaded by the application is created by the Windows operating system.
+The information in the Prefetch file is used for optimizing the loading time of the application the next time that you run it.
+SysMain attempts to predict which applications you will launch next and preloads all of the necessary data into memory.
 Its prediction algorithm is superior and can predict which next 3 applications you will launch by what time in a day.

-In short SuperFetch and Prefetch are Windows Storage Management technologies that provide fast access to data on traditional hard drives.
-On Solid State Drives they result in unnecessary write operations.
+In short, SysMain and Prefetch are Windows Storage Management technologies that provide fast access to data on traditional hard drives.
+On Solid State Drives, they result in unnecessary write operations.

-The SysMain service is the one which is related to Superfetch.
+The SysMain service is the one that is related to Superfetch.
 Its job is to maintain and improve system performance over time.
 It is found in the System32 folder.
+The Services is the same, but the Display name for it has been changed in Windows 10 from Superfetch to SysMain.

-Should one for some reason need to manually disable them, this is how one can disable SuperFetch.
+Should one for some reason need to manually disable them, this is how one can disable SysMain.
 Run services.msc to open the Services Manager.
-Scroll down to Superfetch service, which is responsible for maintaining and improving the system performance over time.
+Scroll down to SysMain (Superfetch) service, which is responsible for maintaining and improving the system performance over time.

-Double-click on it to open it Properties box.
+Double-click on it to open its Properties box.
 Click on Stop to stop the process.
 Make the startup type Disabled and click on Apply.

 You will have to restart your computer for the system changes to take effect.